ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 The following actions are supported for a Layer-7 policy:

-* **Reject:** The request is denied with a 403 response.
+* **Reject** - The request is denied with a 403 response.
-* **Redirect:** The request is redirected to a configured URL and response code.
+* **Redirect** - The request is redirected to a configured URL and response code.
-* **Forward:** The request is sent to a specific back-end pool.
+* **Forward** - The request is sent to a specific back-end pool.

-Policies set to `reject` are evaluated first, regardless of their priority.
-Next, policies set to `redirect` are evaluated.
-Finally, policies set to `forward` are evaluated.

 Within each action category, the policies are evaluated in ascending order of priority (lowest priority to highest priority).
-Table 2 defines these policy properties.
+Table 1 defines these policy properties.

 ## Policy properties
 {: #layer-7-policy-properties}